How To Install MySQL on Ubuntu 20.04

 WITH authentication plugin portion of the syntax entirely to have the user authenticate with MySQL’s default plugin,

 caching_sha2_password.
-The MySQL documentation recommends this plugin for users who want to log in with a password due to its security.
+The MySQL documentation recommends this plugin for users who want to log in with a password due to its strong security features.

 Run the following command to create a user that authenticates with